 Once compromised, these devices can be used for further cyberattacks, blackmailing purposes, or data theft.

 As the rate of cybercrime has increased in recent years due to businesses conducting their transactions online, there has been a corresponding increase in the demand for cybersecurity professionals.
 Companies in every business sector are trying to hire more cybersecurity specialists to help maintain their network security.
 This has led to a severe shortage of qualified cybersecurity specialists, and high premiums offered to those with the required skillsets.
 This shortage is expected to worsen over time; it is projected that the number of available cybersecurity jobs will increase to 3.5 million globally by 2021 as more businesses switch over to digital transactions and processes.

 5) HIGHER ORDER CYBERSECURITY THREATS

-Over the past few years, people have become more aware of cybersecurity threats and have modified their online behaviors to guard these.
+Over the past few years, people have become more aware of cybersecurity threats and have modified their online behaviors to guard them.
 Techniques such as phishing and spear-phishing have become more commonplace and most users generally know not to click on questionable links or download files from suspicious sources.
-Given this heightened awareness, cybercriminals will make more elaborate efforts and devise other advanced strategies fool unsuspecting users.
-One such method is to compromise a user’s account and use it to send phishing emails to other users within a network; the users, seeing an email from a trusted individual, may then be fooled to click on the phishing email.
+Given this heightened awareness, cybercriminals will make more elaborate efforts and devise other advanced strategies to fool unsuspecting users.
+One such method is to compromise a user’s account and use it to send phishing emails to other users within a network; the users, seeing an email from a trusted individual, may then be fooled into clicking on the phishing email.